RavEngine/RavEngine/README.md

 # RavEngine
-A C++17 cross-platform game library, with emphasis on performance and ease of use.
-Notable features:
+A C++17 cross-platform game library that focuses mainly on performance and ease of use.

+## Notable features
 1. Fast Parallel ECS
    - Unique feature: Supports querying by base classes without vtable!
    - Also supports Unity-style scripting with full automatic parallelization